-- Students to approach the hall and wait in line quietly - Students to enter the hall and take their seats sensibly - All meals to be consumed at the table and with good table manners using family service - Students to behave in a respectful way to one another and the staff on duty - A member of staff to sit with each table to support family service - Lunchtime Procedures
+- students to approach the hall and wait in line quietly - · students to enter the hall and take their seats sensibly - all meals to be consumed at the table and with good table manners using family service - students to behave in a respectful way to one another and the staff on duty - a member of staff to sit with each table to support family service and lunch time procedures

-Expectations for behaviour at lunch time should be high at all times.
+Expectations for behaviour at lunch time should be always high.
 Students who present challenging behaviour at lunchtime will be supported appropriately to better understand social interaction during free association.
-Staff will be expected to interact with students during free association and positive play and interactions should be modelled at all times.
+Staff will be expected to interact with students during free association and positive play and interactions should be always modelled.